LeonSering/fair_and_fast_k_center_clustering/README.md

 }
 ```

-For more details on how to load a dataset, save the computed clustering, set optional parameters, and more, we refer to the Rust documentation of the provided library, which can be created and opened via:
+For more details on how to load a data set, save the computed clustering, set optional parameters, and more, we refer to the Rust documentation of the provided library, which can be created and opened via:

 ```bash
 cargo doc --open